-This post intends to show that by no means does the current calendar that the world uses today match the biblical calendar prescribed by Elohim, singular Eloah, (Hebrew: God), the God of Israel whose personal name was revealed to Moses as YHWH.
-When referring to Yahuah, Elohim very often is accompanied by the article ha-, to mean, in combination, “the God,” and sometimes with a further identification Elohim ḥayyim, meaning “the living God.”
-The term "Elohim" means “supreme one” or “mighty one.”....
+This post intends to show that by no means does the current calendar that the world uses today match the biblical calendar prescribed by God.
 This knowledge is vital to those who arrive at the understanding that the appointed times within the scriptures are of critical importance.

-Leviticus 10:1-2 describes the offering give to Elohim by Nadab and Abihu outside of what Elohim commanded and cost them there lives.
-The A name used for Yahuah. doesn’t sway in the wind and demands what he commands.
+Leviticus 10:1-2 describes the offering given to God by Nadab and Abihu outside of what God commanded and cost them their lives.
+The Most High doesn’t sway in the wind and demands what he commands.

 1. And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange fire before the LORD, which he commanded them not.Leviticus 10:1-2 (KJV)

 2. And there went out fire from the LORD, and devoured them, and they died before the LORD.